momiji15/gittingit/howto.md

 ## If you deleted a file locally and you want your GitHub to also delete your file as well
 1. Type `git rm <filename>`
 2. Type `git commit -m "Deleted folders."`
-3. Type `git push origin master` to push the changes to your repo.
+3. Push your commits to your repo in whatever way you do it.

 ### If you get a message about updates being rejected becauase the remote contains work you do not have locally
 If you get this wonderful message when trying to commit something: